smithy-lang/smithy/docs/source-2.0/spec/selectors.rst

     operation > *

-A forward directed edge traversal is applied using :token:`selectors:selector_forward_directed_neighbor` (``-[X, Y, Z]->``).
+A forward directed edge traversal is applied using :token:`selectors:SelectorForwardDirectedNeighbor` (``-[X, Y, Z]->``).
 The following selector matches all structure shapes referenced as operation ``input`` or ``output``.